Spotify: Case Study

 Three of our peers appeared to like our design a lot and felt it would be beneficial to them or someone in Alex’s situation.
 They were confident that using our design would help in finding a useful playlist.
 Peers #3 and #5 were less convinced that our design would solve the ultimate problem as far as finding specific types of music with full confidence.
 They didn’t feel that it would necessarily be quick and easy to find a playlist and also weren’t sure they would ultimately be able to find the proper results.

-Though we learned what could be changed, at large the project was a success in our eyes.
+Though we learned what could be changed, at large the project was a success.
 Further points of growth to tackle in the future are getting more familiar with the Figma application and getting more hands-on experience using the tools necessary to create stellar web page mockups, as seen in, Designer Language — Prototype.
-The experience of creating and turning our designs into prototypes was a daunting and challenging task we could not see entirely through.
-We felt that translating our ideas from our imaginations to a representation was the most difficult part of this 3-stage project.